ak2yny/OpenHeroSelectGUI/README.md

 - Create teams based on folder structure
 - Modify team bonuses through team_bonus directly in the GUI
 - Skin editor and installer
-- Install herostats through drag & drop
-- Install herostats with a browse button
+- Install herostats and mods through drag & drop or with a browse button
 - Automatic and manual roster saving and restoring
 - Load the default roster or create a random roster
 - Free-up saves for the selected roster
+- Change the location of the upside-down arrow in the CSS
 - Supports Mod Organizer 2
 - Modern UI with support for Windows 11's dark mode and Windows 10+'s accent colours